UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_13.md

 We spoke about the Scikit Learn package in the last slide deck.

-Here we are importing the function `DummyClassifier()` which will be used to create our baseline model.
+Here we are importing `DummyClassifier()` which will be used to create our baseline model.

 We specify in the `strategy` argument `most_frequent` which means our model will always predicts the most frequent label in the training set.